15 Ways You’re Wasting Money Without Even Thinking About It

-Do you ever check your bank account balance at the end of the day and find yourself wondering where all that money went?
+Do you ever check your bank account balance at the end of the day and wonder where all that money went?

 If you’re tired of exhausting your budget for no apparent reason, you might have accidentally acquired one of these 15 thoughtless spending habits.

-While they might seem small, the extra costs add up fast — which means cutting them out of your daily routine is a great way to start saving.
+While they might seem small, the extra costs add up fast — which means cutting them out of your daily routine is a great way to keep more money in your bank account.

 You eat out for breakfast, lunch, and dinner

 Depending on which restaurants you visit, eating out a few times a week won’t necessarily destroy your budget.
-However, it’s almost always cheaper to eat at home than to go out.
+However, eating at home is almost always cheaper than going out.

 For instance, a bowl of oatmeal with nuts, fruit, and oat milk might cost upwards of $10 at your favorite breakfast place.
 But you could get the same ingredients for a little more than that at the store and make yourself the same breakfast multiple days in a row.